FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 Filtration efficiency is designed to ensure specific textiles meet the filtration needs in certain environments.
 In more casual terms, it tests how well certain items protect a wearer from bacteria, particulates, and viruses within a given situation.

 When shopping for quality PPE products like medical face masks, it is important to pay attention to these types of ratings.
-Often, this will give you a good idea of the overall effectiveness and strength of a specific mask.
+Often, this will give you a good idea of the overall effectiveness of a specific mask.

 Are you ready to learn more about the various types of face masks and other PPE items in our inventory?
 Please contact our team and International Enviroguard today for details.